open/close all folders

 - Raichi uses her hatred to create a spirit of Pan and Bojack alongside several other competitors to fight Vegeta.
 Disturbingly, she and Bojack seem to be very buddy-buddy.

 - She returns for good when the wish to revive everyone who died in the second round is activated.

 - Child Prodigy: Being the child of Gohan and personally trained by Vegito will do this for you.
 Unlike GT Pan (who the creators openly admit to despising, along with GT in general), and U18 Pan, U16 Pan is a very powerful competitor who can already become a Super Saiyan.

 - Family-Unfriendly Death: Bojack snapped her neck.

 - Morality Pet: She is this to Bra.
-She's one of the only people in the web comic that gets Bra to show her softer more 'human' side.
-When Pan is killed by Bojack, she's ready to murder the Space Pirate right then and had to be talked down by Gohan.
+She's one of the only people in the web comic that gets Bra to show her softer and more "human" side.
+When Pan is killed by Bojack, Bra's ready to murder the Space Pirate right there and had to be talked down by Gohan.

 - Nice Girl: One of the sweetest characters in the web comic, which is amazing given how dysfunctional her universe is thanks to Vegetto and Bra.

 - Pintsized Powerhouse: Even at the tender age of 9, she can kick more ass than most adults.

 - Uneven Hybrid: Pan is a quarter Saiyan through her grandfather Goku and three-quarters human.